 1. Understanding List.Generate

-The List.Generate function has 4 arguments, one of which optional.
+List.Generate has 4 arguments, one of which optional.
 The syntax for List.Generate is:

 = List.Generate(